Three takeaways from Kings 136-134 loss to Lakers

 The Sacramento Kings lost an absolute heartbreaker to the Los Angeles Lakers on Saturday, 136-134.
-There will be a lot of talk about missed calls, but this was a game the Kings absolutely should have found a way to win.
+There will be a lot of talk about missed calls, but this was a game the Kings absolutely should have found a way to win regardless.

 The Kings are a bad defensive team